Campaign #4

 Summary

 A total of 53 sampling sites were selected and assessed for a variety of water quality parameters.
 The abiotic conditions showed a clear similarity with the previous campaigns, with clearly higher nutrient levels directly downstream of the city of Cuenca.
+Emissions of carbon dioxide are clearly higher in the downstream part of the reservoir, while some sites even act as a carbon dioxide sink rather than source.

 More information can be found in the short report on the fourth sampling campaign [link].